 One tip for having conversations when you’re intimidated is to ask a lot of questions.
-If the person that you’re talking to is pretty conversational, this is a great way to show you’re interested and keep the conversation going without having to say very much. 🙂Here are some effective ways to help you be the confident woman you were meant to be!
+If the person that you’re talking to is pretty conversational, this is a great way to show you’re interested and keep the conversation going without having to say very much. 🙂Here are 15 helpful things you can do to become the confident woman you were meant to be!
 Click To Tweet

 Generally, people who lack confidence tend to be “people-pleasers” who have trouble saying no to people.
 I know I do!
 But people who never say no are more likely to become stressed out, burnt out, and insecure.
-Remember, saying yes even when you’re about to burn out will keep you from being your best at whatever you’re saying yes to!
+Here are just a few things that can happen when you never say “no” when you need to:

-Contrary to popular belief research shows that it’s actually not best to “expect the worst.”
+Contrary to popular belief, research shows that it’s actually not good to “expect the worst.”
 When you go through life expecting to succeed, it not only makes you feel more confident, it also increases your chances of success.
 So try to be an optimist and always expect the best!